Super-stability in the Student-Project Allocation Problem with Ties: Preliminary definitions and results

-\item[(i)] $p_j$ is undersubscribed and $l_k$ is undersubscribed, or \item[(ii)] $p_j$ is undersubscribed, $l_k$ is full and either $s_i \in M(l_k)$, or $l_k$ prefers $s_i$ to the worst student in $M(l_k)$ or is indifferent between them, or \item[(iii)] $p_j$ is full and $l_k$ prefers $s_i$ to the worst student in $M(p_j)$ or is indifferent between them. \end{enumerate} It may be verified that the matching $M = \{(s_3, p_2), (s_4, p_3), (s_5, p_1)\}$ is super-stable in Fig.~\ref{fig:spa-st-instance-1}.
-Clearly, a super-stable matching is weakly stable.
+\end{definition} It may be verified that the matching $M = \{(s_3, p_2), (s_4, p_3), (s_5, p_1)\}$ is super-stable in Fig.~\ref{fig:spa-st-instance-1}.
+Clearly, a super-stable matching is also weakly stable.
 Moreover, the super-stability definition gives rise to Proposition \ref{proposition1}, which can be regarded as an analogue of Proposition \ref{proposition2} for super-stability, restated as follows. \superstability*

 \begin{proof} Let $I$ be an instance of {\sc spa-st} and let $M$ be a matching in $I$.
-Suppose $M$ is super-stable in $I$.
+Suppose that $M$ is super-stable in $I$.
 We want to show that $M$ is stable in every instance of {\sc spa-s} obtained from $I$ by breaking the ties in some way.
 Now, let $I'$ be an arbitrary instance of {\sc spa-s} obtained from $I$ by breaking the ties in some way, and suppose $M$ is not stable in $I'$.
 This implies that $M$ admits a blocking pair $(s_i, p_j)$ in $I'$.
 Since $I'$ is an arbitrary {\sc spa-s} instance obtained from $I$ by breaking the ties in some way, it follows that in $I$: (i) if $s_i$ is assigned in $M$ then $s_i$ either prefers $p_j$ to $M(s_i)$ or is indifferent between them, (ii) if $p_j$ is full in $M$ then $l_k$ either prefers $s_i$ to a worst student in $M(p_j)$ or is indifferent between them, and (iii) if $l_k$ is full in $M$ then either $s_i \in M(l_k)$ or $l_k$ prefers $s_i$ to a worst student in $M(l_k)$ or is indifferent between them.
 This implies that $(s_i, p_j)$ forms a blocking pair for $M$ in $I$, a contradiction to the super-stability of $M$.

 Conversely, suppose $M$ is stable in every instance of {\sc spa-s} obtained from $I$ by breaking the ties in some way.
 Now suppose $M$ is not super-stable in $I$.
 This implies that $M$ admits a blocking pair $(s_i, p_j)$ in $I$.
 We construct an instance $I'$ of {\sc spa-s} from $I$ by breaking the ties in the following way: (i) if $s_i$ is assigned in $M$ and $s_i$ is indifferent between $p_j$ and $M(s_i)$ in $I$ then $s_i$ prefers $p_j$ to $M(s_i)$ in $I'$; otherwise we break the ties in $s_i$'s preference list arbitrarily, and (ii) if some student, say $s_{i'}$, different from $s_i$ is assigned to $l_k$ in $M$ such that $l_k$ is indifferent between $s_i$ and $s_{i'}$ in $I$ then $l_k$ prefers $s_i$ to $s_{i'}$ in $I'$; otherwise we break the ties in $l_k$'s preference list arbitrarily.
 Thus $(s_i, p_j)$ forms a blocking pair for $M$ in $I'$, i.e., $M$ is not stable in $I'$, a contradiction to the fact that $M$ is stable in every instance of {\sc spa-s} obtained from $I$ by breaking the ties in some way. \end{proof}